nextest-rs/nextest/site/src/docs/design/architecture/runner-loop.md

 The executor has specific logic for handling the various ways units can fail:

 - The executable failing to start.
 (This is more common than you'd think!
-The most common reason is that the binary to execute has a different archiecture.)
+The most common reason is that the binary to execute has a different architecture.)
 - Exiting with a non-zero code, or aborts with a Unix signal or Windows abort code.
 - The unit timing out.
 - Reading from standard output or standard error returning an error.